microsoft/vcperf/README.md

 ### Commands to start and stop traces

-*IMPORTANT: the following commands all require administrative privileges.*
+*IMPORTANT: Unless /noadmin is used, the following commands require administrative privileges.*

 | Option           | Arguments and description |
 |------------------|---------------------------|